 - Thai law, but where 50% or more of its shares are held by foreign individuals.

 The FBA identified three lists of activities in which foreign participation may be prohibited or restricted.

-- Activities stated in List 1 are designated as business that foreigners are not permitted to conduct for special reasons.
+- Activities stated in List 1 are designated as business in Thailand that foreigners are not permitted to conduct for special reasons.
 Foreign companies are completely restricted from engaging in the activities contained in List 1.

 - Activities stated in List 2 are designated as businesses related to national safety or security, activities affecting arts and culture, traditional and folk handicraft, or natural resources and the environment.
 Foreign companies may only engage in the activities stated in List 2 with prior Cabinet approval.

 - Activities stated in List 3 are designated as businesses in which Thai nationals are not yet ready to compete with foreigners.
 To engage in activities stated in List 3, the foreign company must apply for and obtain a foreign business license prior to the commencement of its company operations.

 Companies promoted by the Thailand Board of Investment (BOI) are permitted to engage in certain business activities restricted under the Foreign Business Act by obtaining the foreign business certificate prior to doing business in Thailand.